inet-framework/inet/doc/src/users-guide/ch-scenario-scripting.rst

 More information can be found in the :ned:`ScenarioManager` documentation.

-The script is usually placed in a separate file, and specified like
+The script is usually placed in a separate file and specified like
 this:

 .. code-block:: ini